Fix: Agent Activation Runtime_15831 High CPU & Memory Consumption

 Change the Startup Type of the Agent Activation Runtime Service to Disabled and Stop it

-5. Now reboot your PC and check if the Runtime issue is resolved.
+5. Reboot your computer and check if the issue has been resolved.

-1. Firstly, stop the Agent Activation Runtime service (as discussed in solution 4).
+1. First, stop the Agent Activation Runtime service as explained in Solution 4.

 Open Registry Editor as Administrator